CP164: Winter 2026 Midterm Notes

 Get the number and types of parameters correct, and the number and types of returned values correct.

-The emphasis on this midterm was the basic concepts of linear data structures and good data structure design.
-None of these concepts were radically different than those already seen, they were just in a slightly different context.
+The emphasis on this midterm was the basic concepts of array-based linear data structures and their use and extension.

 'Open book' does not mean 'easy', it simply gives you access to all of the material you have been working with during the term.
 The amount of time required to look through existing code, or Googling it on Stack Overflow, or generating it with ChatGPT is costly.
 Having practiced writing this code so that it immediately comes to mind is a much better, less time-wasting approach.